Alan-Collins/CRISPR_comparison_toolkit/docs/source/usage.rst

 Example Workflow
 ----------------

-An example workflow of using all of the tools in CCTK will be added here soon...
+An example workflow of using all of the tools in CCTK is given in the `tutorial <tutorial.html>`_ page.